-Charles is a Director in the Litigation and Construction/Surety sections of Coats Rose.
-Charles’ practice includes complex commercial, oil and gas, admiralty/maritime, construction, real estate, and personal injury litigation.
-Charles maintains an intense work ethic combined with a creative approach to litigation, which has resulted in success for his clients when it comes to trial, oral arguments, motions, and negotiations.
+Charles Conrad is a Director in the Litigation and Construction and Surety sections.
+Charles’ practice focuses on complex commercial disputes in the energy and construction industries, both onshore and offshore.
+Charles regularly assists owners, EPC contractors, as well as other contractors in potential and actual construction disputes involving petrochemical refineries, infrastructure, heavy industrial process facilities, offshore platform construction, and vessel construction.
+Charles also regularly litigates matters involving oil and gas, admiralty/maritime, transportation, and catastrophic personal injury litigation.
+Charles operates as a true business advisor to his clients, maintaining an intense work ethic combined with a creative approach to litigation.
+This approach has resulted in success for his clients when it comes to trial, oral arguments, motions, and negotiations.

-Charles has been selected as a Texas Super Lawyers Rising Star by Thomson Reuters for business litigation for six consecutive years (2009-2014).
-It is an honor conferred upon only 2.5% of the total lawyers in Texas.
+Charles has been selected to the 2014, 2015, 2016, and 2017 Texas Super Lawyers lists, and he has also been previously selected to the Texas Super Lawyers Rising Star list for five consecutive years (2009-2013).
+This is an honor conferred upon only 2.5% of the total lawyers in Texas.
 He has also received an AV-Preeminent Peer Review Rating from Martindale-Hubbell.
 The Texas Lawyer magazine also recognized Charles as “Litigator of the Week” in November of 2012.
-Charles continues to support his alma mater as a volunteer judge of mock trial and moot court competitions at South Texas College of Law and is an alumnus of the Kappa Alpha fraternity.
+Charles continues to support his alma mater as a volunteer judge of mock trial and moot court competitions at South Texas College of Law.

 Representative Matters (Trial)

-The defense of a damages claim in excess of $12 million where the client was dismissed via summary judgment, and Mr. Conrad’s client was subsequently awarded its defense costs.
+- The defense of an offshore construction dispute involving the horizontal drilling of multiple wells off of the coast of Louisiana.
+The claims were in excess of $12 million.
+Mr. Conrad’s client was dismissed via summary judgment, and it was subsequently awarded its defense costs.

-The defense of a damages claim in excess of $45 million arising out of a fire to a jackup rig, and on the first day of trial, Mr. Conrad’s client was granted summary judgment and was subsequently awarded all of its defense costs after appeal.
+- The defense of vessel construction claim in excess of $45 million in damages arising out of a fire to a jackup rig that occurred during the vessel’s modernization and upgrade project.
+On the first day of trial, Mr. Conrad’s client was granted summary judgment and was subsequently awarded all of its defense costs after appeal.

-The prosecution of property damage claim following a vessel-platform allision following Hurricane Rita.
+- The prosecution of property damage claim following a vessel-platform collision following Hurricane Rita.
 Mr. Conrad obtained a favorable settlement for his client.

 Representative Matters (Appellate)